Executing with Docker

 Docker images¶

-For every new version of the particular NiPrep app that is released, a corresponding Docker image is generated.
+For every new version of the particular NiPreps application that is released, a corresponding Docker image is generated.
 The Docker image becomes a container when the execution engine loads the image and adds an extra layer that makes it runnable.
-In order to run NiPreps Docker images, the Docker Runtime must be installed.
+In order to run NiPreps' Docker images, the Docker Engine must be installed.

 Taking fMRIPrep to illustrate the usage, first you might want to make sure of the exact version of the tool to be used: